madewithlove/glue/docs/getting-started.md

 ## Directory structure

-While Glue doesn't assume any directory structure, here are the paths configured by default:
+While Glue doesn't assume any directory structure, here are the paths configured by the `DefaultConfiguration`:

 ```
 'assets'     => $rootPath.'/public/builds',